connellsharp/Firestorm/docs/index.md

 Firestorm is a REST API framework for .NET.

-The aim is to provides neat and easy ways to write standardised APIs.
+The [aim](intro/aims.md) is to provide neat and easy ways to write standardised APIs.

-## Clean and concise code

-Writing a standard REST API using a `Controller` can often be tedious.
-Writing the same CRUD operations in each controller, adding the same null checks, the same permissions.
-That's before you even get into adding `where` filters or pagination.

-Firestorm simplifies all that by using definitions of fields used in your API.
-You tell Firestorm how to write a field once, and that logic is used throughout your API.

 ## Human-readable REST API